Balancingrock/VJson/README.md

 	for child in json { ... }

 The above examples all used 'let' variables.
-If 'var's are used there is another option is available to retrieve values from a VJson object
+If 'var's are used there is another option available to retrieve values from a VJson object

 	let json = try!
 VJson.parse(string: "{\"title\":\"A Good Read\"}")
 	var title: String?